Metropolitan Borough of Holborn

 The Metropolitan Borough of Holborn was a metropolitan borough in the County of London between 1900 and 1965.
 The borough included most of Holborn (the parts outside the City of London) as well as Bloomsbury and St Giles.

 In 1965 the borough amalgamated with the Metropolitan Borough of St Pancras and the Metropolitan Borough of Hampstead to form the new London Borough of Camden.

 Formation and boundaries

-The borough was formed in 1900 from seven civil parishes and extra-parochial places; all but the first of these were historically part of Holborn:
+The borough was formed in 1900 from seven civil parishes and extra-parochial places: